AI Visibility, Occupancy Scores, and LLM SEO – Complete Guide

 To improve your content quality as it relates to entities, you need to first know what entity salience is and how it is measured in Google’s natural language processors.

-If a site exists that doesn’t rank for any keyword, it obviously cannot breakthrough on Google discover.
-If there’s a site that ranks for millions of keywords but gets zero clicks, it would be able breakthrough on Google discover.
+If a site exists that doesn’t rank for any keyword, it obviously cannot break through on Google Discover.
+If there’s a site that ranks for millions of keywords but gets zero clicks, it would be able to break through on Google Discover.

-The absence of a knowledge panel is one of the main reasons why a site could be totally blocked off on Google discover.
+The absence of a knowledge panel is one of the main reasons why a site could be totally blocked off on Google Discover.
 The absence of a knowledge panel means that the site doesn’t exist in Google’s knowledge and entity graphs.
-This is a trustworthiness issue which puts the site on the wrong end of Google’s expertise, authoritativeness and trustworthiness (EAT) philosophy.
-If an artisan isn’t known, he can never get any word of mouth referrals.
-The same reasons apply for sites without a knowledge panel.
-To acquire a knowledge panel, it’s best to verify your site on Google my business or get a Wikipedia listing.
+This is a trustworthiness issue that puts the site on the wrong end of Google’s expertise, authoritativeness, and trustworthiness (EAT) philosophy.
+If an artisan isn’t known, he can never get any word-of-mouth referrals.
+The same reasons apply to sites without a knowledge panel.
+To acquire a knowledge panel, it’s best to verify your site on Google My Business or get a Wikipedia listing.